Planning a Hanoi itinerary from Singapore?

 Practical Tips (From My Experience)

-- Choosing your Halong Bay cruise: no need to overcompare too much – see my tips.
+- Choosing your Halong Bay cruise: honestly, no need to overcompare too much.
+Most people end up overwhelming themselves during research (speaking from experience).
+See my tips.

-- Airport Transport: Use the Grab App for a fixed-price ride (approx. 280k VND) from Noi Bai Airport to the Old Quarter.
+- Airport transport: Use Grab from Noi Bai Airport to Hanoi Old Quarter.
+Approximate cost was around 280k VND.

-- Bring cash: While many hotels and cruises take cards, most street food stalls and local shops are cash-only.
+- Bring cash: While hotels and cruises usually accept cards, many smaller food stalls and shops are still cash-only.

-- Crossing the road in Hanoi looks scary, but just walk slowly and steadily.
-The motorbikes will flow around you!
-Trust me, I never see them got into an accident once.
+- Crossing the road in Hanoi: It looks terrifying at first, but just walk slowly and steadily.
+Somehow the motorbikes will flow around you.
+Trust me, despite the chaos, we never once saw an accident the entire trip.

-- In Hanoi, Google reviews are incredibly accurate.
-If a place has a 4.8+ rating with thousands of reviews, it’s usually the real deal.
+- Google reviews in Hanoi: Surprisingly accurate.
+If a place has a 4.8+ rating with thousands of reviews, it is usually genuinely good.

 Final Thoughts